MathieuFortune/mathieufortune.github.io/_posts/2019-11-30-my-design-process.markdown

 {% include lazy-image.html src="/images/case-study-jet-ski-rental-affinity-map.jpg" alt="Affinity mapping on a wall" caption="Affinity mapping on a wall" figClass="" %}

-We compile answers from our surveys and interviews and group them to find common trends through affinity mapping.
-Affinity mappings are best suited when designing solo or in groups to help organize observations and ideas that surface during the research and ideation phase.

-We can validate our directions and initial thoughts, pinpoint key things users might have in common, and then take everything we learn into consideration when designing the website.
+I compilled the survey and interview responses and began affinity mapping to detect common patterns.
+Whether working alone or in a group, affinity mapping is a potent tool to categorize observations and catalyze ideas throughout the research and brainstorming phases.

+This process affirmed my early assumptions, identified shared user experiences, and guided the subsequent stages of my design process.

 ### Personas

-Based on the competitive analysis and user research, we can develop several personas to represent our target demographics and psychographics.
+From the competitive analysis and user research, I crafted personas that represent our target audience in both demographics and psychographics.

-There are two primary personas.
-It means that the website should eventually fulfill each of their needs.
-You can sometimes also have secondary personas (example here: Event planner who look to book for an office seminar) who have other needs but less important to the primary ones when prioritizing times and resources to develop the website features.
+I identified two primary personas, ensuring that the website would meet each of their specific requirements.
+I also considered secondary personas—such as an Event Planner organizing a corporate event—who present additional, albeit less critical, needs when prioritizing time and resources for website feature development.
-Our personas here are Sightseeing traveler and Water sports enthusiast.
+The personas I created were the Sightseeing Traveler and the Water Sports Enthusiast.

-Personas are an archetype representation of real users that helps the design team to develop empathy and focus during the ideation, design, and iteration phases.
-They help keep in mind that we aren't designing for us designer but for a specific user type.
+Creating these personas was like drawing from a well of user archetypes, which helped me develop empathy and keep a focused direction during the ideation, design, and iteration phases.
+It was a constant reminder that I was designing for a specific user, not for myself.

 {% include lazy-image.html src="/images/persona-card–sightseeing-traveler.png" alt="Sightseeing Traveler Persona" caption="Sightseeing Traveler Persona" figClass="" %}
 {% include lazy-image.html src="/images/persona-card-water-sport-enthusiast.png" alt="Water Sports Enthusiast Persona" caption="Water Sports Enthusiast Persona" figClass="" %}